On Behalf of Women and Girls in Guatemala: Thank You Ashley Judd

 You may have heard the details already.
 Ashley Judd showcased the rubble of a less-than-perfect past in a recently published essay that can be read here (warning: disturbing language):

-Ashley Judd’s Essay
+Ashley Judd’s Essay.

 Even with the March Madness mania that occupies our collective thoughts and TV sets during this basketball season, Ms. Judd’s essay jumped to the top of our media radar instantly.
 Movie stars with difficult circumstances, whether past or present, make for increased press sales.